neutral-00/practice-lazygit/03_stage.md

 To stage/unstage all the files press a.

-To stage/unstage only specific line(s) in a file, first press enter and then press space
+To stage/unstage only specific line(s) in a file, first press enter and then press space.
+Once done, press Esc to jump back to Files Panel.